JackDilger/Milstone-Project-One/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Menu and Contact page and is identical in each page to allow for easy navigation of the site.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - Featured throughout each page on the site.
+Contains the company name in the top left, when clicked this takes the user back to the home page.
+  - This is required on each page of the site to allow users to easily navigate the site.
+It is fully responsive and contains links to the home page, menu and contact page.

-***Display Nav Bar screeshot***
+***Display Nav Bar screenshot***

-- __Home page hero image__
+- __Carousel hero images__

+  - The home page includes a carousel with 2 hero images which give the user immediate information about the site and what the company offers.
-  - The Home page includes a Hero image of the Techno Truck, with text overlay to allow which clearly and concisely tells the users what the company offers.
+  - The first image is of the food truck and the second of a live DJ, this is accompanied by an overlayed header which clearly tells the user what the company offers.

 ***Display main hero image of the food truck***

 - __Opening times and Location Section__